TwkRbell3489/leewelford/README.md

 ## Introduction

 In this project you will be styling a single page with more advanced CSS.
-This page is a take on the government's [national parks website](https://www.nps.gov/yose/index.htm) and includes some basic information about Yosemite National Park in California.
+This page is a take on the government's [national parks website](https://www.nps.gov/yose/index.htm) and includes some basic information about Yosemite National Park in Calif   ornia.

 The styles in your [design file](/design/desktop.jpg) include bright colors and fun icons to get people excited about exploring the outdoors.
 With a little work, this could even be refactored into a 3rd-party national parks guide site or blog.